 Ha & Yang – Our North Korean Guides

 We were met off the train by our primary guide, Ha (her name is a tad more convoluted but for simplicity we were requested to address her as Ha).
-Of course we were; we weren’t going anywhere without her and her male colleague, Yang, whose name escaped me upon initial greeting.
+Of course we were; as a sine qua non of any visit to the secretive Hermit Kingdom, we weren’t going anywhere without her and her male colleague, Yang, whose name escaped me upon initial greeting.
 Yang, the more approachable of the two in my eyes, rarely divulged Pyongyang titbits, Ha doing the majority of the talking, her English impeccable but delivered in a somewhat annoying accent (gosh, the things that grate me).
 Two guides.
 Two sets of government eyes.
 Always.

-It was a short drive from Pyongyang Station to the Grand Theatre, although longer than it should have been.
-A distance of just over a kilometre at its most direct, the bus decided to go the scenic route via the banks of the city’s Taedong River instead.
+It’s a short drive from Pyongyang Station to the Grand Theatre, although for us it was longer than it should have been.
+A distance of a little over a kilometre at its most direct (via Yonggwang Street), the bus decided to go the scenic route via the banks of the city’s Taedong River instead.
 Maybe this was to allow Ha more time on the introductory mic, but it – taking the roundabout way between points A & B – was to happen more than not during our time in Pyongyang, something I’d imagine only those cognizant of their surrounds would pick up on.
-Questioning Matt, our tour company representative/guide, about this on Day 2, I was told I wasn’t imagining it and that it was probably because some roads, or the views they provide, are not suitable for foreign eyes, but I suspect it was also done in a bid to give the impression of Pyongyang being larger than it actually is – bigger is always better, the biggest always the best, in North Korea, as I was to learn.
+Questioning Matt, our tour company representative/guide, about this on Day 2, I was told I wasn’t imagining it and that it was probably because some roads, or the views they provide, are not suitable for foreign eyes, but I suspect it was also done in a bid to give the impression of Pyongyang being larger than it actually is – in North Korea bigger is always better, the biggest always the best, as you soon come to appreciate on a visit here.

 The 1-kilometer saunter down an almost deserted Sungri Street from the Grand Theatre to Kim Il-sung Square didn’t take long.
 I didn’t know that to expect, but I wasn’t expecting to be walking the streets of Pyongyang this evening and wasn’t quite sure what to make of it when in the moment; it was like, and even allowing for all the pre-trip anticipation, that Pyongyang snuck up on me.
 But again it all felt very normal, the dearth of people on the streets at this time of the day an obvious observation.
 I spoke a few words with Ha, questioning the city’s plans for tomorrow’s festivities (August 15 is Korean Independence Day, or Liberation Day as it’s known in North Korea).
 She didn’t divulge much, or genuinely didn’t know details I assumed would be common knowledge, especially to a government tour guide.
 I got the impression Independence Day isn’t as big a deal here as it is south of the border (and as it turned out it wasn’t any kind of deal at all).